Baldwin County, Alabama: 2010 census

+2000 census

-According to the 2000 census, 21.4% were of American, 12.5% English, 11.4% German and 9.9% Irish ancestry.
+As of the census of 2000, 21.4% were of American, 12.5% English, 11.4% German and 9.9% Irish ancestry.

 In 2000, the largest denominational groups were Evangelical Protestants (with 38,670 adherents) and Mainline Protestants (with 16,399 adherents).
 The largest religious bodies were the Southern Baptist Convention (with 27,789 members) and the Catholic Church (with 10,482 members).

 Education

-Baldwin County contains two public school districts.
+Baldwin County contains three public school districts.
 There are approximately 32,500 students in public K-12 schools in Baldwin County.
-Prior to the 2019-2020 school year, there was only one school district, overseen by the Baldwin County Board of Education.
+Prior to the 2019–2020 school year, there was only one school district, overseen by the Baldwin County Board of Education.
 The city of Gulf Shores has since set up its own school system, following a city council vote in 2017.
 In the spring of 2022, the city council of Orange Beach also voted to breakaway from the county school system.

 There are Catholic elementary schools in the county, including Christ the King (Daphne), St. Patrick (Robertsdale) and St. Benedict (Elberta).
 Beginning in 2016, there is also a Catholic high school, St. Michael Catholic High School, located just east of Fairhope.

 Coastal Alabama Community College has several campuses in the county.
 The United States Sports Academy is a private university focused on sports and located in Daphne.